Engagement Letter

 - If a conflict of interest arises during the joint representation, Entcounsel may be required to withdraw from acting for one or both clients;

-- Fees and disbursements are shared equally between joint clients unless otherwise agreed in writing;
+- Fees and disbursements are shared equally between joint clients unless otherwise agreed in writing, and each joint client is jointly and severally liable to Entcounsel for the whole of any account rendered;

 - Each client has the right to seek independent legal advice before consenting to joint representation.